jlmojicaperez/GluckLab/README.md

 - Open the PsychoPy app.
 - Select File -> Open and then select the file named `choose34.psyexp` found in `GluckLab/choose34/`.
 - Select the "Run Experiment" button and follow the instructions on screen.
+- The "LEFT" and "RIGHT" keys are "z" and "m".
 - To quit the experiment early press the ESC key.
 #### Settings
 - **Condition**: Concurrent training or Shaping.
 Currently this setting does not do anything.
 Acceptable values: `C` or `S`.